Seth1Briney/forestfire_data/README.md

 pchisq(2091000-2040000,3) gives 1, meaning with 100% confidence the model is better than null. pchisq(2091000,4) gives 1, meaning with 100% confidence the saturated model (descriptor for each data point) is better than our model.

+For now I'm done using R, I will switch to Python.
+Ideas: try doing the same linear regression, but with Python; try using sci-kit learn, pytorch, and tensorflow.